 The RSACA was formerly known as the Racing Syndicates And Clubs Association.
 It is now wholly dedicated to offering advice to those considering joining or forming a racehorse syndicate or racing club.

 A racehorse syndicator is a person or business entity who has chosen to either buy or lease a racehorse and then sell shares to consumers on a profit or non-profit basis.

 A syndicatee is a person who has chosen to purchase a share in accordance with the terms and conditions prescribed by the syndicator.

-Rule 30 of the Rules of Racing states:
+Rule 30 of the BHA Rules of Racing states:

 Alternatively, you can contact your local TRADING STANDARDS office.

-Most racehorse syndicators run their businesses fairly and honestly, therefore hopefully you should enjoy a hassle free service and enjoy participating in the syndicate and enjoy your association with the exciting world of British Horseracing.
+Most racehorse syndicators run their businesses fairly and honestly, therefore hopefully you should enjoy a hassle free service and enjoy participating in the syndicate and enjoy your foray into the exciting world of British Horseracing.

-Whilst we are unable to engage in any correspondence or offer any advice relating to any complaint you may have against a racing syndicate or club, we are keen to learn of any practices that you believe may contravene BHA Rules.
+Whilst we are unable to engage in any correspondence or offer any individual advice relating to any complaint you may have against a racing syndicate or club, we are keen to learn of any practices that you believe may contravene BHA rules or consumer legislation.
+Also we would like to hear from you with any suggestions for additions or amendments to the content of this website.
 Please email: email@example.com